Help for migrants

 According to section 19 of the Constitution of Finland, “those who cannot obtain the means necessary for a life of dignity have the right to receive indispensable subsistence and care.”

-The Finnish Red Cross aims to make sure that undocumented immigrants’ right to indispensable subsistence and essential services is also realised.
-We help undocumented immigrants find and access official and third sector services.
+The Finnish Red Cross aims to make sure that undocumented migrants’ right to indispensable subsistence and essential services is also realised.
+We help undocumented migrants find and access official and third sector services.
 We also provide discussion support, promote activity and help find solutions.

-The Red Cross cooperates with organisations and other entities that help undocumented immigrants, as well as the authorities.
+The Red Cross cooperates with organisations and other entities that help undocumented migrants, as well as the authorities.

 The Red Cross help families separated by conflicts, natural disasters and crisis situations around the world.
 We trace lost relatives and deliver messages where normal mail services or telecommunication links are unavailable due to exceptional circumstances.